kjblanchard/goonDash/README.md

 - Game build on Mobile (IOS priority)

 ## Building
-- If you have the libraries installed, just use the make rebuild command
+- If you have the libraries installed, just use the make rebuild command.
+Libraries required are in the libraries section
-- Otherwise, use the full builds in the makefile for your platform as that clones all the dependencies and builds them locally.
+- Otherwise, use the full builds in the makefile for your platform as that clones all the dependencies and builds them locally, this just takes a bit longer.

 ## Current State
 - Loads a tilemap from tiled
 - Sound implemented, loops over and over.
 - Basic 2d AABB Physics implemented
+- TTF loads on all platforms
 - Builds on all platforms in runners.

 ## Requirements